suggitpe/presentations/README.md

 ## To push to github io you need to
 1. Push the changes to
-2. Then you can find them at
+2. Then you can find them at [my github space](http://suggitpe.github.io/)